Odelzhausen

-Odelzhausen is a town and municipality in the west of the region of "Dachau" (Upper Bavaria).
-The administrative collectivity of Odelzhausen consists of Odelzhausen and the townships of Sulzemoos and Pfaffenhofen an der Glonn.
+Odelzhausen is a village (Pfarrdorf) and a municipality in the west of the district of Dachau in Upper Bavaria, Germany.

 Odelzhausen is situated along the A 8 Autobahn, which connects Munich and Stuttgart.
 The distance to Augsburg City Centre is 32,4 km (20.1 miles), to Munich City Centre 38,3 km (23.8 miles).
-No light rail connects it directly to Munich, but three bus lines connect the town with the Dachau and Munich-Pasing station.
+No light rail connects it directly to Munich, but three bus lines connect the municipality with the Dachau and Munich-Pasing station.
 On-demand taxi lines are being phased in to improve public transport.

 The town celebrated 1200 years of existence in 2014.
 The town has a Bavarian Red Cross station, shops, hotels, and the historic castle contains the Schloss Hotel and Bavarian restaurant.
 There is also the par 72 Golf Club Munich-West.
 Of architectural interest is the Parish church St. Benedikt.

 Geography

 Area members

 The municipality of Odelzhausen comprises 14 official local areas.